-Kensington Aldridge Academy is looking forward to open it doors to all students in September.
-The Intrepidus Trust continues to fundraise to meet the costs of educational enrichments that will open up opportunities and experiences to all, including the most vulnerable students.
+Kensington Aldridge Academy is now fully open.
+The Intrepidus Trust continues to fundraise to meet the costs of educational enrichments that unlock opportunities and experiences for all, including the most vulnerable students.

 The Evening Standard reported on our students’ excitement at returning to school.